 • Lysosomal enzyme activity:

-• Measuring the activity of specific lysosomal enzymes to identify defects.
+• Measurement of the activity of specific lysosomal enzymes to identify defects.

 • Analysis for inflammatory or degenerative changes that may indicate NCL.

-Because the symptoms of ceroid lipofuscinosis in dogs NCL can also occur in other neurological diseases, it is important to rule out alternative causes, such as: E.g.:
+Since the symptoms of ceroid lipofuscinosis (NCL) in dogs can also occur in other neurological diseases, it is important to rule out alternative causes, e.g.:

 • Degenerative myelopathies